troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

     qgis-common/stretch,now 1:3.4.4+14stretch all [installed,automatic] QGIS - architecture-independent data

 You'll notice the 3.4.4+14, if you see a different version, something went wrong.
 This is the version of QGIS in the repository, and is the latest Long Term Release (LTR).
-According to the QGIS Installers website, we *should* have gotten version 3.10.x (A Coruña), but I'm not sure why we're getting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM5MDQwNjg3LC0xNzM1MTIxNDY4LC0xMj
+eyJoaXN0b3J5IjpbMTYxOTI2MzIyMiwtMTczNTEyMTQ2OCwtMT
-MwOTQ0MTg2LC0xMjQ1NDk0NTQwXX0=
+IzMDk0NDE4NiwtMTI0NTQ5NDU0MF19
 -->